nuald/simple-web-benchmark/README.md

     hey -n 50000 -c 256 -t 10 "http://127.0.0.1:3000/"
     hey -n 50000 -c 256 -t 10 "http://127.0.0.1:3000/greeting/hello"

-### Windows Note

-Due to various WSL issues with the networking, it's recommended to disable Windows Firewall during testing.

 ### MacOS Note

 By default, MacOS has low limits on the number of concurrent connections, so